tmpim/casket-docs/docs/cli.md

 # Command Line Interface

-This page describes Caddy's command line interface.
-For a quick reference and to see default values, run Caddy with `-help` or `-h`, for example: `caddy -h`.
+This page describes Casket's command line interface.
+For a quick reference and to see default values, run Casket with `-help` or `-h`, for example: `casketfile -h`.

 ::: info
-Remember that Caddy runs fine without any options.
+Remember that Casket runs fine without any options.
 These flags simply give you more control over the process if needed.
 :::

 ## Flags